zhaouv/vscode-markdown-everywhere/README.md

 // starts with a start mark (which is normaly a line-comment)
 ```

 > There is bug for this case.
-The following first will be highlighted ad comment.
+The following first line will be highlighted as comment.
 I haven't figured out the mechanism yet.
 So please put a empty line after these.

 ## Indent